Remarks on pseudo-vertex-transitive graphs with small diameter: Taylor graphs

 \section{Taylor graphs}

-In this section, we discuss the pseudo-vertex transitivity of Taylor graphs.
+In this section, we discuss the pseudo-vertex transitivity of the Taylor graphs.
 A \emph{Taylor graph} is a distance-regular antipodal double cover of a complete graph with diameter three, that is, a distance-regular graph with intersection array $\{k,b,1; 1,b,k\}$, where $b<k-1$.
-By the comment below Lemma \ref{lem:tight char}, non-bipartite Taylor graphs are tight.
-We note that tight distance-regular graphs with diameter three are exactly the non-bipartite Taylor graphs \cite{2002JKDiscMath}.
-The spectrum of a Taylor graph is
+We note that the non-bipartite Taylor graphs are exactly tight distance-regular graphs with diameter three \cite{2002JKDiscMath}.